Wednesday, September 22, 2010

 RSSTop55 - Best RSS Directories and Search Engines

-A continuously updated directory of the best RSS search engines and directories, contains a few hundred entries which provide a short description, links and specific advice on how to submit a site.
+A continuously updated directory of the best RSS search engines and directories contains a few hundred entries that provide a short description, links, and specific advice on how to submit a site.

 Smashing Magazine - 25 Useful Videos and Presentations For Designers